We are now accepting applications for the Charles Pick South Asia Fellowship 2014-15

 - Thomas Frick (2002-03)

 Every application for the Charles Pick South Asia Fellowship should include an application form, a sample of writing (maximum 2,500 words) and a reference.
 Please note: the application deadline will be Friday 31 January 2014.
+Submissions received after this date will not be accepted.
 Only complete applications will be considered.